databricks/databricks-sql-nodejs/CONTRIBUTING.md

 # Contributing

-To contribute to this repository fork it and send pull request.
+To contribute to this repository, fork it and send pull requests.

 ## Project structure